polterguy/micro/README.md

 #### Modifying the row

 Sometimes you wish to modify the actual row of your items.
 This is easily done by adding a **[.row]** argument to your items.
-Either during initial creation, or when grid is databound again.
+Either during initial creation, or when grid is databound.
 Below we have created a clickable row, which simply adds some styling to your row when it is clicked.

 ```
 p5.web.include-css-file:@MICRO/media/main.css